 I’m sure if the fall winner also happens to be the same team that won the spring session then there is some formula for figuring out who the other winner would be.
 Refer to the CPL site for details.

 The teams in this league will play in two additional competitions in the 2019 season.
 There will be a Canadian championship which will include other Canadian clubs from other leagues such as Major League Soccer and League 1 Ontario.
-It would be particularly thrilling in this part of the country to see a Pacific FC vs Vancouver Whitecaps game.
+It would be particularly thrilling in this part of the country to see a Pacific Football Club vs Vancouver Whitecaps game.

 The second is a series of games that will result in earning a spot in CONCACAF Champions League.